District of Maine

-The District of Maine was the governmental designation for what is now the U.S. state of Maine from October 25, 1780 to March 15, 1820, when it was admitted to the Union as the 23rd state.
+The District of Maine was the governmental designation for what is now the U.S. state of Maine from October 25, 1780, to March 15, 1820, when it was admitted to the Union as the 23rd state.
 The district was a part of the Commonwealth of Massachusetts and before American independence had been part of the British province of Massachusetts Bay.

 Colonial history

 Originally settled in 1607 by the Plymouth Company, the coastal area between the Merrimack and Kennebec rivers, as well as an irregular parcel of land between the headwaters of the two rivers, became the province of Maine in a 1622 land grant.
 In 1629, the land was split, creating an area between the Piscataqua and Merrimack rivers which became the province of New Hampshire.
 It existed through a series of land patents made by the kings of England during this era, and included New Somersetshire, Lygonia, and Falmouth.
 The province was incorporated into the Massachusetts Bay Colony during the 1650s, beginning with the formation of York County, Massachusetts, which extended from the Piscataqua River to just east of the mouth of the Presumpscot River in Casco Bay.
 Eventually, its territory grew to encompass nearly all of present-day Maine.
 The large size of the county led to its division in 1760 through the creation of Cumberland and Lincoln counties.

 The northeastern portion of present-day Maine was first sparsely occupied by Maliseet Indians and French settlers from Acadia.
 The lands between the Kennebec and Saint Croix rivers were granted to the Duke of York in 1664, who had them administered as Cornwall County, part of his proprietary Province of New York.
 In 1688, these lands (along with the rest of New York) were subsumed into the Dominion of New England.
-English and French claims in western Maine would be contested, at times violently, until the British conquest of New France in the French and Indian War.
+English and French claims in western Maine would be contested until the British conquest of New France during the French and Indian War.
 With the creation of the Province of Massachusetts Bay in 1692, the entirety of what is now Maine became part of that province.